debevv/nanoMODBUS/README.md

 ### Platform functions argument

 Platform functions can access arbitrary user data through their `void* arg` argument.
-The argument is useful, for example, to pass to read/write function the connection they should operate on.
+The argument is useful, for example, to pass the connection a function should operate on.
-Its initial value can be set inside the `nmbs_platform_conf` struct when creating the client/server instance, and changed at any time via the `nmbs_set_platform_arg` API method.
+Its initial value can be set inside the `nmbs_platform_conf` struct when creating the `nmbs_t` instance, and changed at any time via the `nmbs_set_platform_arg` API method.

 ## Platform endianness